aamersadiq/aamersadiq.github.io/_posts/2025-10-06-Coding With AI Agents How I Built More, Faster, and Better.markdown

   </li>
   <li>
     <h5>Define relationships explicitly</h5>
-    If a dashboard button should link to a product list page, I spell that out as a cross‑module requirement.
+    If a dashboard button should link to a product list page, I spell that out as a cross module requirement.
 Without this, the AI tends to invent its own connections, which can cause confusion later.
   </li>
   <li>
     <h5>Keep context small</h5>